davewasthere/davebeer/_posts/2012-08-18-not-yet-ready-to-switch-to-linux.md

 I keep flirting with switching to a completely Linux OS for my computing needs, but can never quite make the switch.

 15 years ago, SCO System V & HP UX were my first introduction into the Unix world.
-After which I played around with Slackware Linux to help solve a problem we had in Defence to enable to X.25 legacy hardware run over TCP/IP.
+After which I played around with Slackware Linux to help solve a problem we had in Defence to enable some X.25 legacy hardware to run over TCP/IP.

 That started me on my Linux journey, but at the same time I started developing web applications using the Microsoft stack using Classic ASP (version 1) on IIS 3.0.